 Sharpen your survival skill by identifying snails in your garden and compare them with snails you find in the wild to know which species are edible.

-See our guide to how to survive in the woods for more information and make sure you bring along one of our recommended bowie knives.
+See our guide on homemade insect repellent for more information and make sure you bring along one of our recommended Bowie knives.
 You never know when one comes in handy when you’re out in the wild!

 What do you think?
 Are snails going to be included in recipes you want to try while camping?
 Tell us in your comments below.